Environmental, Social, and Governance Reporting: Creating Value, Building Trust

 Reduced Inequalities

-• Health Equity Report: Launched in 2023, our report includes data from our Rhode Island adult members and helps us understand and be accountable to address racial and ethnic inequities in several areas of healthcare.
+- Health Quality and Access Report: Launched in 2023, our report includes data from our Rhode Island adult members and helps us understand and be accountable to address racial and ethnic inequities in several areas of healthcare.

-• Colorectal Cancer Screening: We partnered with the Lifespan Community Health Institute (LCHI) to reduce measured disparities in colorectal cancer screening by race and ethnicity among members and to increase the overall screening rate for all racial and ethnic groups to 80% by 2025.
-(See our Health Equity Report that details these disparities.)
+- Colorectal Cancer Screening: We partnered with Brown University Health Community Health Institute to reduce measured disparities in colorectal cancer screening by race and ethnicity among members and to increase the overall screening rate for all racial and ethnic groups to 80% by 2025.
+In 2024, CRC screening rates increased an average of 5% across all racial and ethnic groups.
+(See our Health Quality and Access Report that details these disparities.)

 Sustainable Cities and Communities

-• Blue across Rhode Island, our signature annual day of service, helps agencies to complete major projects to advance their mission and serve their constituents.
-In 2023, for our 12th year, 520 volunteers served 2,693 volunteer hours in just one day.
-Since BaRI’s inception in 2012, more than 36,000 volunteer hours have been logged.
+- Blue across Rhode Island (BaRI), our signature annual day of service, helps agencies to complete major projects to advance their mission and serve their constituents.
+In 2024, for our 13th year, 558 volunteers served nearly 3,000 volunteer hours in just one day.
+Since BaRI's inception in 2012, more than 39,000 volunteer hours have been logged.

-• Along with the City of Providence, we are sponsoring a complete Habitat for Humanity new construction in Providence, which will be completed in 2024!
-In addition to our $75,000 contribution toward the project, more than 200 BlueAngel volunteers have worked more than 1,000 hours on the home, where a local multi-generational family will be living.
+- Along with the City of Providence, we sponsored a complete Habitat for Humanity new construction in Providence, which was completed in 2024!
+In addition to our $75,000 contribution toward the project, more than 200 BlueAngel volunteers have worked more than 1,000 hours on the home, where a local multigenerational family will be living.

 Climate Action

-• BCBSRI’s headquarters was certified as LEED Silver new construction 2009 by USGBC.
-BCBSRI is in the process of contracting for green energy.
+- BCBSRI's headquarters was certified as LEED Silver new construction 2009 by USGBC.
+BCBSRI has a virtual net metering agreement in place that directly supports the production of renewable energy in the State of Rhode Island.
 To continue to conserve energy, BCBSRI uses high-efficiency mechanical and electrical systems, which reduce energy utilization 21% beyond Rhode Island building code requirements, as well as high-efficiency lighting fixtures.